 The band’s name “Leftfield” refers to a modern genre of music that was the first to blend house music together with reggae and dubstep.
 Leftfield duo Neil Barnes and Paul Daley came up with the idea for the new genre around 1989 when they formed their group.
-‘Snakeblood’ plays in the film The Beach during the opening credits.
+‘Snakeblood’ plays during the opening credits.

 Pure Shores – All Saints

-2000 thriller film The Beach features freelance traveler Richard looking for a long-lost paradise island.
-All Saints’ song ‘Pure Shores’ was chosen for the soundtrack because it perfectly captures Richard’s mindset during his mind-bending adventure.
+The Beach is about a freelance traveler (Richard) looking for a long-lost paradise island.
+All Saints’ song ‘Pure Shores’ was chosen for the soundtrack because it perfectly captures his mindset during his mind-bending adventure.
 The tune plays during a scene as his love interest Francois invites him to the beach for a swim.

 Related: Enjoy a day on the beach with this beach music playlist.